Thai temple art and architecture

 Thai temple art and architecture is the art and architecture of Buddhist temples in Thailand.
 Temples are known as wats, from the Pāḷi vāṭa, meaning "enclosure".
 A temple has an enclosing wall that divides it from the secular world.
+Temples served as a stabilizing center in these communities because their sacred teachings became a basis of authority and boundaries, their precincts became places of instruction, their regimes of common ownership of property formed them into economic centers, and their functions allowed them to serve at the heart of these communities in a variety of ways.

 Architecture

 Wat architecture adheres to consistent principles.
 A wat, with few exceptions, consists of two parts: the Phutthawat and the Sangkhawat.

 Phutthawat

 The Phutthawat (พุทธาวาส) is the area which is dedicated to Buddha.
 It generally contains several buildings: